wp-plugins/flyzoo/readme.txt

 * Referrer
 * Returning visitor

-Identify and chat with potential customers to close more sales!
+Identify and chat with potential customers to increaes sales!

 ####Languages####